 Mary is a good example of a Wise Virgin, because of her desire is to stay close to the Saviour, taking in His Words, and giving careful attention and obedience to His words.

-It is this staying near to our Saviour [sitting at Messiah’s feet], and the genuine listening to, and applying, the wisdom and counsel found in the Scriptures, that makes one wise!
+It is this staying near to our Saviour [sitting at Messiah’s feet] – it is the genuine listening to, and applying, the wisdom and counsel found in the Scriptures – that is what makes one wise!

 Father’s counsel and grace leads the Wise Virgins to apply the Word of God to their own lives.
 It is this ‘hearkening’ — hearing and obeying God’s Word — that results in acquiring the wisdom that is from above — from Yahuwah (James 3:17).

-We gain further confirmation that our wisdom comes from hearkening, heeding the counsel and instruction of God’s Word, by the following verses :
+We gain further confirmation that our wisdom comes from hearkening, heeding the counsel and instruction of God’s written Word, by the following verses:

-Hear counsel, and receive instruction, that thou mayest be wise in thy latter end (Proverbs 19:20).
+Hear counsel, and receive instruction, that you may be wise in your latter end (Proverbs 19:20).

-He is in the way of life that keepeth instruction (Proverbs 10:17a).
+He is in the way of life that keeps instruction (Proverbs 10:17a).

 As the above verses show us, we know that we are walking in ‘The Way of Wisdom,’ and in ‘The Way of Life,’ when we are ‘keeping’ instruction [our ‘obedience’ to Scripture], and by ‘receiving’ instruction!